-The short two- to four-day Mexico cruises from southern California typically visit California's Catalina Island and Ensenada, a port on the northern part of Baja California.
+Short two- to four-day Mexico cruises from Los Angeles or San Diego typically visit California's Catalina Island and Ensenada, a port on the northern part of Baja California.
 The seven-day itineraries hit destinations that make up what's called the Mexican Riviera: Cabo San Lucas, Mazatlan and Puerto Vallarta.
 A few of the lines' longer itineraries travel deep into the Sea of Cortez for excursions to Loreto and La Paz or farther south to Ixtapa/Zihuatanejo and Acapulco.

 Here are some of our favorite excursions offered in the ports you find on a Mexican Riviera cruise.

 Divers climb the cliffs -- by torchlight at night -- and then soar outward to dive into an area that's about 10 feet square, timing their dives to the highest flow of the waves.
-The tallest platform is 130 feet above the water.
 You'll find yourself holding your breath and ooh-ing and ahh-ing.

 Cabo San Lucas